 As most of you probably know, Ulysse Nardin has a long history of making precise and reliable marine chronometers that were used by literally thousands of European navigators.
 The legacy is still there when it comes to the design of their maritime-inspired watches and the automatic Ulysse Nardin Marine Chronometer Manufacture is no exception here.
 Featuring all the necessary design cues of a maritime chronometer (including a notched bezel,) the watch nevertheless looks elegant enough to be worn with a formal suit, even despite its deliberately oversized case.

-Officially certified by the Swiss COSC authority as a chronometer, the new (it was introduced in 2011) UN-118 automatic movement not only offers you formidable 60 hours of guaranteed power reserve, but also comes equipped with their patented DIAMonSIL lever escapement with silicon oscillator and balance spring.
+Officially certified by the Swiss COSC authority as a chronometer, the 2011 Caliber UN-118 not only offers you formidable 60 hours of guaranteed power reserve but also comes equipped with their patented DIAMonSIL lever escapement with silicon oscillator and balance spring.

 First revealed around five years ago when the brand presented its outrageous Freak DIAMonSIL model, the component has its parts crafted from lightweight and antimagnetic silicon, which is then treated with a thin layer of diamond coating that not only eliminates the need for lubrication but also significantly increases the part’s durability.

-By the way, the silicium 1.1.1 hairspring, which is employed in this mechanism was first used in their patented UN-66 self-winding movement that powered the 2008 Ulysse Nardin Sonata Silicium Limited Edition alarm watch.
+By the way, the silicium 1.1.1 hairspring employed in this mechanism first appeared four years ago in their patented Caliber UN-66 that powered the 2008 limited-edition Sonata Silicium alarm watch.

 As to the exterior, it is, as usual, very recognizable.